 In late February, I travelled to the Dar Es Salam refugee camp in Chad, where thousands of refugees were cobbling together their new lives after the Baga massacre.
 These are their stories.

-Like Musa, Bintu realised that something was different about this attack, so she ran back into town to look for her four other children.
+Like Musa, Bintu realized that something was different about this attack, so she ran back into town to look for her four other children.
 The family home was vacant and the streets were empty when she arrived.
-Bintu then made the agonising decision to flee Baga without her children, save for the infant on her back.
+Bintu then made the agonizing decision to flee Baga without her children, save for the infant on her back.

 Musa and Bintu had heard stories about what happens to children who are captured by Boko Haram.
 They knew that girls often become "brides," a euphemism used by locals to soften the grim realities of a life of servitude and sexual slavery.
 Boys captured by the group often become fighters, indoctrinated and conscripted into the ranks.
 Separated from each other, both Musa and Bintu prayed that their children had managed to escape Baga on their own.

 Their adolescent daughter, Falmata, had also heard stories.
 She was at her family home when young men wearing Nigerian army uniforms approached her, but she knew they were part of Boko Haram.
 "The uniform is the same, but they wear it differently," she says.
 "I thought, If I can just die before they get here, I will be happy."

 "Where is your father?" one of them asked.
 Falmata told them Musa had run away.
 They searched the house and, for reasons Falmata can only attribute to God, left her alone and quickly moved on.
 She wasted no time.
 She ran as fast as she could to a nearby village, where she found two of her siblings, including her older sister, who took them to the city of Maiduguri.
 There, they found their mother and another sibling.